What Is the Consumer Data Right?

 The combination of personal transaction data and comprehensive product reference data is enabling entirely new categories of financial services.
 We're seeing the emergence of AI-powered financial advisors that can provide personalised recommendations based on your actual spending patterns, not generic assumptions.

-Product Reference Data ensures that when you're ready to make financial decisions, you have access to complete, accurate, and current information about every option available to you.
+The Consumer Data Right changes how you interact with financial institutions.
+For the first time, you own and control your financial data and have the legal right to use it in ways that help you.
+That's when you're ready to make financial decisions: you have access to complete, accurate, and current information about every option available to you.
 Combined with your personal transaction data, this creates unprecedented opportunities to optimise your financial life.